Loading...

 So let's go and see what you could have written then to support that statement.

-For example, Henry VII punished beggars by humiliating them in the stocks, Henry VIII punished beggars by flogging them, and Edward VI punished beggars by enslaving them and branding them with a V the first time that they were caught, and killing them if they were caught begging a second time.
+And Edward VI punished beggars by enslaving them and branding them with a V the first time that they were caught and killing them if they were caught begging the second time.

 So that's some of the examples you could have given there.

-Let's move on now then to our third and final learning cycle for today, which is how did Elizabeth I deal with the poor.
+Let's move on now then to our third and final learning cycle for today, which is how did Elizabeth I deal with the poor?

 Now the problem of poverty increased dramatically during Elizabeth's reign, especially when successive years of crop failures pushed up food prices.

-Much like the rest of her family, Elizabeth mixed punishment with supports.
+And that's because it was more of a problem during her reign, much like the rest of her family, Elizabeth mixed punishment with supports.

-So Elizabeth issued her own Vagabonds Act in 1572, which punished beggars by having a hole burnt through their ear the first time they were caught, so very similar to Edward VI's idea of branding somebody with a V on their face.
+So Elizabeth issued her own vagabonds act in 1572, which punished beggars by having a hole burnt through their ear the first time they were caught.

 And then the second time they were caught, it was death by hanging.